dipdup-io/dipdup/docs/_quickstart_04_codegen.md

 dipdup init
 ```

 DipDup will create a Python package `dipdup_indexer` with everything you need to start writing your indexer.
-Use `package tree` command to see the generated structure:
+Use the `package tree` command to see the generated structure: